alex-grover/neynar-next/README.md

 # neynar-next

-Create Farcaster apps with Next.js and Neynar
+Create Farcaster apps with Neynar.
+Built with Next.js in mind, but works with any React client and JavaScript server.

 ### Features

 This repo is a work in progress, use at your own risk!
 Currently, the following features are supported:

 - [x] Sign in
+- [x] Get user profile by FID
 - [x] Fetch feed
 - [ ] Read/write casts
 - [ ] Search users